 Overall, the process is pretty simple for clear, even-toned skin.
 First, you stop the pigment from forming.
 Second, remove existing pigment.
 Third, take steps to prevent it from coming back.

-Our team of doctors and Clinicians can help you put together a treatment plan to clear away those stubborn age spots.
+When you come in for your initial consultation, our doctors or expert clinicians can help you put together a treatment plan to clear away those stubborn age spots.